 • In the case of Co-Curricular Activities, there is no Formative Assessment.

 • Marks based grading should be followed ranging from A 1 to D 2 (8 point scale) for co-curricular areas, A+, A, B, C, D (5 point scale).

-• CGPA will be calculated by taking Arithmetic average of grade points.
+• CGPA will be calculated by taking an Arithmetic average of grade points.

 • With regarding to X class Public Examination.
-Every child should obtained
+Every child should obtain

-35 marks in each subject to pass the Public Examination and one should obtained
+35 marks in each subject to pass the Public Examination and one should obtain

 28 marks in the written examination.